-Consolidation of subsidiaries in which the Group holds less than a majority of voting right (de facto control)

-The Group estimates that controls the subsidiaries Supreme Ventures LTD, Inteltek Internet AS, Eurofootball LTD, Eurobet LTD and DC09 LLC, even though it holds less than 50% of the voting rights, based on the conditions specified in IFRS 10.
+Consolidation of subsidiaries in which the Group holds less than a majority of voting right (de facto control) The Group estimates that controls the subsidiaries Supreme Ventures LTD, Inteltek Internet AS, Eurofootball LTD, Eurobet LTD and DC09 LLC, even though it holds less than 50% of the voting rights, based on the conditions specified in IFRS 10.
 Specifically, the control of Supreme Ventures LTD based on the fact that the Group controls Intralot Caribbean Ventures LTD that holds 49,90% of Supreme Ventures Ltd voting rights, while the remainder of the shares of Supreme Ventures LTD is widely held in many other shareholders and since the acquisition date of Supreme Ventures LTD there is no history of the other shareholders collaborating to exercise their votes collectively or outvote the Group's proposals.
-The Group disposed its participation in Intralot Caribbean Ventures LTD in October 2017.
-As for the rest entities, the Group, based on its existing rights and the fact that has signed agreements with other shareholders, estimates that has the ability to direct the activities that significantly affect the returns of these entities, ie the "relevant activities".
+The Group, based on its existing rights and the fact that has signed agreements with other shareholders, estimates that has the ability to direct the activities that significantly affect the returns of these entities, ie the "relevant activities".
 Furthermore, holds significant participations/investments, has rights to variable returns from its involvement with these entities and has the ability to affect the level of these returns.
-The above conditions of IFRS10 for the entities Inteltek Internet AS, Eurofootball LTD, Eurobet LTD and DC09 LLC, in which the Group holds 45%, 49%, 49% and 49% respectively of the voting rights, define the framework on the basis of which these entities are consolidated.
+The above conditions of IFRS 10 for the entities Inteltek Internet AS, Eurofootball LTD, Eurobet LTD and DC09 LLC, in which the Group holds 45%, 49%, 49% and 49% respectively of the voting rights, define the framework on the basis of which these entities are consolidated.